TabakM/CameraTrapDetectoR/README.md

 ﻿# CameraTrapDetectoR: Detect, classify, and count animals in camera trap images

 ## Step 1: Install Microsoft Visual C++ and update R, if applicable
-Note: Microsoft Visual C++ step may no longer be necessary.
+Note: Microsoft Visual C++ step may no longer be necessary, <b>and it is only necessary on Windows Computers</b>.
 If you are willing to risk it, try skipping this step and reporting to us if you get unexpected errors when running `deploy_model` in step 4. \
 \
 You can [install Microsoft Visual C++ from here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
 It is free and allows the deep learning packages to work on Windows computers.
 It is installed like normal software, just follow the guidance in the prompts. \
 \